 Students at all levels of the university experience like to stay connected with home.
 They also like to know that you are there if they need you.
-Send a quick text to wish them luck on a test, mail a newspaper clipping from home, or email just to let them know you care and that you're there if your student needs anything.
+Send a quick text to wish them luck on a test, offer a FaceTime call of encouragement, or call just to let them know you care and that you're there if your student needs anything.

 Know that you are important

 Students regularly cite parents among the greatest influences in their lives.
 As faculty and staff at USU, we also recognize that you can be a tremendous partner in helping your student reach his or her goals in college.
 We look to you to encourage your student to follow his or her intellectual passions, as well as to become an independent adult.

 Your student wants to know that you believe in them.
 Let them make decisions, choose their own courses, and eventually choose a major.
 They may choose a major based on their intellectual passion, not based on which major is likely to earn the most money.

 Your student may ask you to intervene in a problem situation.
 Resist the urge to handle the situation for him or her.
 Act as consultant as your student learns to problem-solve and communicate.

 Your student will encounter road blocks and disappointments along the way.
 Allow them to make mistakes, and let them know that you are confident that they can work through issues that may arise.

 Help them learn the difference between disappointment and failure

 At some point your student will likely experience something they will label as a failure, such as a C on a test, even if it is not.
 Assure them that their best effort is all you expect.

 Your student, along with about two million others across the nation, has entered a time that is both exciting and frightening.
 It is also a time of growth and change, and parents often experience vicariously much of the emotion that accompanies this transition.